March 27, 2014

 The windows, the doors, the cabinets – open and close everything to make sure they’re all in working order.
 Do the windows slide easily, or do they stick?
 Are there screens missing where there should be screens?
 You’ll also want to watch for cracking paint along the windows.
 If the wood feels soft when you press it, it could be rotten.
 You should also check to make sure all doors lock and unlock easily, from both the inside and the outside.
 And poke around the cabinets; take a look inside each for any red flags like moisture or discolouration.

+If you live in a suburban area, like with Guelph real estate for example, you’ll have a yard and grounds to review.
 Walk around the outside of your home and into the backyard to inspect the grounds.
 Are there trees that appear dead that might be a hazard?
 Is everything in good shape aesthetically, like the grass, walkways and decks?
 Take a second to notice the privacy level in the backyard, too, to make sure they meet your personal standards.

 Weather conditions, like rain or snow, might limit or prevent how much outside inspection you can do.
 But take that opportunity to review other features, like leaks throughout the house on the walls, ceilings or through the roof.